 Indonesian islands are the largest archipelago in the world.
 It consists of five major islands and about 30 smaller groups.
 There is a total number of 17,508 islands of which about 6.000 are inhabited.
 The number changes as new islands are discovered and registered.

 We will take you to a selected few out of the many thousands.
-Bali is not one of them, but we cover Bali as the exquisite travel destination it is separately and extensively.
+Bali is not one of them, but we cover it separately and extensively.

 What are the main groups of Indonesian Islands?

 Sumatra, formerly Swarna Dwipa.